Jean-MarcHarvengt/hyperpetpico/README.md

 The picture on the PET monitor is mirrored to VGA by default.<br>
 Programs can be loaded (via tape emulation, or modern devices as PETdisk or PETdisk MAX 2)<br>
 As soon a program make uses of extended graphics capabilities, only VGA is usable<br>
-The rest of the PET hardware is just used for its CPU,RAM,ROM,keyboard,PIA,VIA ...
+The rest of the PET hardware is just used for its CPU,RAM,ROM,keyboard,PIA,VIA ...<br>
+New registers are available through 9000-9fff region (R/W)<br>
+Region a000-afff is available as extra RAM or to store custom roms.

 <br>

 To ease development, the second module can be used as a standalone PET emulator<br>